Dorane-27/Dorane-27/README.md

 Formerly immersed into the world of Smart Contracts as Ethereum Security Researcher, I currently enjoy learning, researching and building Zero Knowledge Proof Systems.
 Having initially taken Bsc in Energy Engineering, i decided to wrapp together my Physics & Mathematical skills and utilize it in Blockchain to particularly solve the two challenging issues: Privacy and Scalability.

 For those who do not know Zero Knowledge Proofs, this are systems that use mathematical rules to authentically prove a secretive content or element without revealing it.

-2 upcoming projects i am currenlty working on, are Tornado-like Zk-Money Mixer and ZK Voting Protocol Sytems.
+Two upcoming projects i am currenlty working on, are Tornado-like Zk-Money Mixer and ZK Voting Protocol Sytems.

 <!--
 **Dorane-27/Dorane-27** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.